sccbioinformatics/SCC_CSENS_docs/docs/index.md

 3) **Delete any intermediate files you do not need**.
 SAM files are a good example of this when BAMs have also been made.

+4) **Do not duplidate files between personal and shared folder**.
+This is especially true for files in `backup`.

-4) **If you need help, your first point of contact is either Shamit or Stefan**.
+5) **If you need help, your first point of contact is either Shamit or Stefan**.
 We will escalate issues to LUNARC if need be.
 This is to prevent them being swamped.

-5) If you have/do anything (software for example) that might be useful to other people, make it known on the Slack workgroup.
+6) If you have/do anything (software for example) that might be useful to other people, make it known on the Slack workgroup.
 We can place your software somewhere centrally for all to use.

 ## Getting access to COSMOS-SENS